 Click (or right-click) the ARC tray icon to open its menu:

-- Manage Account — opens the Portal, where your account, subscription, and license live.
+192.168.1.50:1183.
+It isn’t a button; it’s there so staff can type that address on another computer whenarc.localdoesn’t resolve. - Account — opens the Portal, where your account, subscription, and license live.

-- Restart ARC Services — stops and restarts ARC’s background services without closing the launcher.
+(latest)next to the version when you’re on the newest release. - Restart — stops and restarts ARC’s background services without closing the launcher.

-- Quit ARC Software — fully stops ARC on this computer (with a confirmation first).
+- Quit — fully stops ARC on this computer (with a confirmation first).

-When an update is waiting, an extra item appears at the top — Review Update In ARC — which takes you to where you finish installing it.
+When an update is waiting, an extra item appears at the very top — Update ready, Downloading update 47%, or Review update.
+Update ready and Review update are clickable and take you to where you finish installing it; Downloading update 47% is just a progress line.

 ARC starts on its own